-Everyone needs a classic, old-fashioned peanut butter cookie recipe.
-Make bakery-style, soft peanut butter cookies at home with this simple recipe.
+A peanut butter cookie like you’ve never had before.
+Say goodbye to dry…make bakery-style, soft peanut butter cookies with this easy recipe.

 Time to share another of our “famous” bakery style cookie recipes!
-(Famous= popular in our family. 🙂 ) I love my cookies soft, slightly underbaked, and THICK.
-Oh, yeah, and they have to be straight from the oven.
-That is, barely cooled off enough to not burn my hand.
+(Famous= popular in our family.)
 If I had to choose one of our bakery style cookie recipes as my favorite, these soft peanut butter cookies would be at the top of the list.
-Why?
-Well, because of a few reasons:

 Okay, and one more thing- if you don’t need these cookies right now but know that you’ll want them in the near future, they are very freezable!